Glossary

 Emotional regulation

-Emotional regulation is a term used to explain how someone manages or controls their emotional responses to situations in a positive way.
+Emotional regulation is a term used to explain how someone manages or controls their emotional responses to situations.

 Family Forum